 Declaring a Minor in History

 To qualify for a history minor, a student must take 15 hours of history.
 You must have 6 hours at the 100/200 level and 9 hours at the 300/400 level.
-To apply for a history minor, you need to consult with one of the history undergraduate advisors.
+To declare a History minor, speak with your major advisor and ask them to enter it into your degree evaluation.

 Texas A&M University’s Honors Programs offers the opportunity for successful and highly motivated students to pursue university-wide academic study that challenges their interests and abilities.
 Honors in History allows undergraduates majoring in history to participate in honors study pertinent to their major field.
 Students pursuing History Honors are encouraged also to pursue honors options at the college and university level as completion of the requirements for History Honors will also satisfy many of the requirements for those programs.
 Students interested in college-level honors should consult: http://liberalarts.tamu.edu/html/honors.html.
 Those interested in university-level honor options should consult: http://honors.tamu.edu/Honors/.